 The Allard School of Law is proud to have one of the highest enrollments of Indigenous law students in Canada, many of whom have gone on to become community leaders and have helped to redefine Indigenous legal issues in Canada.
 Our alumni include Jody Wilson-Raybould, former Minister of Justice and Attorney General of Canada; the late Judge Alfred Scow, the first Aboriginal lawyer and judge in British Columbia; and The Honourable Steven Point, former Lieutenant Governor of British Columbia and recently appointment Chancellor of UBC.

 Teaching and Learning

-- Specialization in Aboriginal Law: Through completing a series of course-credits focusing on Indigenous legal issues and Aboriginal law, students prepare for a career, not just in Aboriginal law, but in a variety of practice areas where Indigenous peoples and lands are involved.
+- Specialization in Indigenous Legal Studies: Through completing a series of course-credits focusing on Indigenous legal issues and Aboriginal law, students prepare for a career, not just in Aboriginal law, but in a variety of practice areas where Indigenous peoples and lands are involved.

 - The Indigenous Cultural Competency Certificate: This non credited certificate program is open to faculty, staff and students and is offered through monthly modules that span the full academic year.
 Participants are exposed to concepts and materials on decolonization, Indigenous laws, and Elder-led teachings.

 - Indigenous Community Legal clinic (ICLC): Located in Vancouver's Downtown Eastside, the clinic provides an incredible learning opportunity for JD students to work as clinicians for Indigenous clients.